Investment Agreement vs Shareholders Agreement: What’s the Difference?

 The most common rights usually granted to investors by a company via an Investor Rights Agreement include:

-- Liquidity of stock — The Venture Capitalist requires that the stock be registered with the LSE (London Stock Exchange) as part of an initial public offering, allowing the stock to be traded on the stock market.
+- Liquidity of stock: The Venture Capitalist requires that the stock be registered with the LSE (London Stock Exchange) as part of an initial public offering, allowing the stock to be traded on the stock market.

-- Participation rights: rights of first refusal and pre-emption rights as per the Companies Act 2006 which provide assurance and protection over the investor’s percentage of ownership of the company.
+- Participation rights: Rights of first refusal and pre-emption rights as per the Companies Act 2006, which provide assurance and protection over the investor’s percentage of ownership of the company.

 Restrictive Covenants

-Among the aforementioned components, which are unique to agreements allowing parties to purchase ownership over a company, investment agreements also include Restrictive Covenants which concern the individuals ability to sell or transfer shares or the restrictions placed on shareholders to the company, as well as Confidentiality Agreements which serve as assurances that the company will keep certain information confidential.
-You can use this template to securely construct your own NDA contract for investors.
-You can read more about restrictive covenants and Garden Leave here.
+Among the aforementioned components, which are unique to agreements allowing parties to purchase ownership over a company, investment agreements also include Restrictive Covenants, which concern the individual’s ability to sell or transfer shares or the restrictions placed on shareholders to the company, as well as NDAs which serve as assurances that the company will keep certain information confidential.

 Shareholder Agreement

 In contrast, a Shareholder Agreement protects the rights of existing shareholders as opposed to new parties wishing to purchase ownership of the company, as described by an investment agreement.
-Although the specific terms entailed within a shareholder agreement is dependant on the specific interests of the shareholders, typical provisions include:

-- Minority Shareholder Protections — the ability for shareholders to make company proposals.
+- Minority Shareholder Protections: The ability for shareholders to make company proposals.

-- Appointment Rights — the rights of the shareholders to appoint or remove specific shareholders.
+- Appointment Rights: The rights of the shareholders to appoint or remove specific shareholders.

 Shareholders’ Resolution

->In conjunction to a shareholders agreement, a Shareholders’ Resolution provides information on how to further enforce the actions of shareholders.
-Shareholder Resolutions are either passed as special or ordinary resolutions.
-Ordinary resolutions are usually for routine company businesses passed with a simple majority while special resolutions require a 75% majority and usually concern a company’s constitution.
-The default position is that an ordinary resolution is required unless statute or the articles state otherwise.
-The Companies Act 2006 provides that a written resolution can be signed by the same majority as a resolution passed at a meeting, which is a simple majority for an ordinary resolution and 75% for a special resolution, whereas under the 1985 Act unanimity was required.
+The Companies Act 2006 provides that a written resolution can be signed by the same majority as a resolution passed at a meeting, which is a simple majority for an ordinary resolution and 75% for a special resolution.
+In contrast, under the 1985 Act, unanimity was required.

-Over the life cycle of each and every company, businesses inevitably enter into numerous ubiquitous agreements to take into fruition a developmental growth concept and further its likelihood of success within the business market.
-It is indispensable to fully understand which agreements and contracts to use in various negotiations, properly enforcing shareholder rights and, thus, propelling your business into success.
-With the proper articles, documents, and contract templates, you will be able to evolve your own company into greener pastures with the assurance that each contract is securely drafted to provide the greatest benefit to your company.
+With the proper articles, legal documents, and contract templates, you can evolve your own company into greener pastures with the assurance that each contract is securely drafted to provide the greatest benefit to your company.